 Tennessee is actually one of 46 states that have laws in place that are designed to give pet owners some assurances that their animals will be cared for after they’re gone.
 Tennessee’s statute on pet trusts became law in 2004 and is found at Tenn.
 Code Ann. §35-15-408.
 This portion of the code was most recently updated in 2007.

-What if you are concerned about the wellbeing of more than one fur baby?
+What if you are concerned about the well-being of more than one fur baby?
 No worries.
-You are still entitled to set up the pet trust to care for all of your beloved animals.
+You are still entitled to set up a single pet trust to care for not just one but all of your beloved animal friends.
 When there is only one pet, the trust terminates when that furry friend dies.
 With multiple pets, it ends when the last animal passes away.

-Keep in mind that a pet trust doesn’t necessarily just come into effect when you die.
-It is also a useful tool in the event that you become incapacitated and are unable to take care of your dear furry companion.
+Keep in mind that Tennessee pet trusts don’t necessarily just come into effect when you die.
+They are also useful tools in the event that you become incapacitated and are unable to take care of your dear furry companion.